isabella232/Deploy-Scripts/Labtech/advanced/ReadMe.md

 <table style="align:center"><colgroup><col width="624" /></colgroup>
 	<tbody>
 		<tr>
-			<td bgcolor="#ccffff">This document assumes that you have read the prerequisites for the Roaming Client and all necessary firewall ports have been opened as documented in <a href="https://support.opendns.com/entries/22198613">this support article.</a>  Please note that all customer Internal Domains must be entered first before deploying the Roaming Client.
+			<td bgcolor="#ccffff">This document assumes that you have read the prerequisites for the Roaming Client and all necessary firewall ports have been opened as documented in <a href="https://docs.opendns.com/product/msp/prerequisites/">this support article.</a>  Please note that all customer Internal Domains must be entered first before deploying the Roaming Client.
 Failure to do so will cause problems with accessing internal resources.
-This is done in the Dashboard by navigating to Configuration -> System Settings -> Internal Domains (Roaming).
-For details about what needs to be in this list, please see <a href="https://support.opendns.com/entries/22365052">this support article</a>.
+This is done in the Dashboard by navigating to Configuration > System Settings > Internal Domains.
+For details about what needs to be in this list, please see <a href="https://docs.opendns.com/product/msp/appendix-d-internal-domains/">this support article</a>.
 			</td>
 		</tr>
 	</tbody>